 However, when too much acid is added, it has the opposite effect and can make a cake flatter, as demonstrated by The Cake Blog.
 That's why so many lemon cakes are flat!
 I counteracted this by slightly reducing the baking powder.

-Interestingly, these lemon muffins rise best with 2.5 teaspoons of baking powder.
+Interestingly, these vegan lemon muffins rise best with 2.5 teaspoons of baking powder.
 This is compared to using 3 teaspoons of baking powder or a mixture of baking powder and baking soda!

 Tips for making tall bakery-style muffins

 Chill your muffin batter for 1-2 hours or overnight.
-This is a technique often used in bakeries!
+This is a technique often used in professional bakeries!
 It allows the starch in the flour to absorb the liquid ingredients.
 The batter becomes a little thicker and more robust, similar to chilling cookie dough.
 You can see the difference in this helpful post by Handle the Heat.

 Initially bake the muffins at a high temperature.
-I'd recommend preheating your oven to 220°C (425°F) and then reducing the oven heat to 180°C (350°F) immediately when you put your muffins in.
+I'd recommend preheating your oven to 220°C (425°F) and then reducing the oven heat to 180°C (350°F) once you put your muffins in.
 The initial high temperature makes the muffins rise quickly but the lower temperature allows the muffins to cook evenly.

 However, these vegan lemon poppy seed muffins will still bake beautifully without these special techniques!